Planning your surf trip to Krui South Sumatra

 Remain at one surf break

 Not recommended.
-If you did decide to limit yourself to one area then Tanjung Setia is the best choice as Ujung Bocur is the most consistent surf break.
-Forget Krui town as Kru Left, Leftovers and The Peak are flat for days on end even during peak season.
+If you did decide to limit yourself to one area then Tanjung Setia is the best choice as Ujung Bocur picks up the most swell.
+Forget Krui town as Krui Left, Leftovers and The Peak are flat for days on end even during peak season.

 Hire a scooter / motorcycle